m3g/PereiraMartinez2025.jl/docs/src/index.md

 ## Contents

-Data and codes necessary for the computations here reported and detailed reproduction of the computation of transfer free energies.
+Data and codes necessary detailed reproduction of the computation of transfer free energies.